collapsed-stacks/startups/questions/8258/in-the-business-plan-for-investors-what-copy-should-i-write-to-go-with-the-cash.md

 - tagged: `business-plan`, `investors`
 - score: 2

-<p>I'm in the process of finalising my Business plan before seeing investors.
-I've done the financial forecast spreadsheet and now, I need to add it into my business plan.</p>
+I'm in the process of finalising my Business plan before seeing investors.
+I've done the financial forecast spreadsheet and now, I need to add it into my business plan.

-<p>All the examples I've seen show a table and a chart, none with any descriptive text.
-Are there any recommendations regarding what I should write?</p>
+All the examples I've seen show a table and a chart, none with any descriptive text.
+Are there any recommendations regarding what I should write?

 ## Answer 8267